 Should I/May I enroll in 73-102 if I pass the exam?

 Skipping 73-102 is an individual decision that should be made in consultation with one’s academic advisor(s).

 The Undergraduate Economics Program encourages students to reflect on the following when making their decision: a) passing the exam is the equivalent of a "C" or higher; it does not imply excellence; b) downstream courses often refer to topics and examples from pre-requisite courses; and c) a goal of 73-102 is to introduce students to the analytical and data-centric CMU way of economic thinking.
 73-102: Principles of Microeconomics has greater depth and breadth than high school/AP/IB/A-level economics courses.

 Does the pre-requisite waiver fulfill a general education requirement?

 If I want to pursue an economics degree (e.g., major, minor or additional major) and I earn a placement waiver, do I need to enroll in 73-102?

-What economics courses can I take this fall (F22) if I accept the 73-102 waiver?
+What economics course can I take if I accept the 73-102 waiver?

-The Undergraduate Economics Program recommends two fall courses for students who opt for the pre-requisite waiver:
+The Undergraduate Economics Program recommends that students who opt for the pre-requisite waiver take: